amekhalfia04/ForZubaidah/README.md

   Imagine I am your MacBook please

 2. Same as above, except youre going to use the yes command.
 (WARNING: ur computer may crash lol. its going to spam "I love you" in the terminal.
-If you want to stop it, just click x and terminate the process, or pres control+Z)
+If you want to stop it, just click the red x and terminate the process, or press control+Z)

   ```bash
   yes "I Love You"
   ```

   If I was to say 'I love you' as many times as i wanted to to Zubaidah, I'd advise you to leave that command running for about 50 years lol.

 3. English: I love you